sambanova/ai-starter-kit/utils/guardrails/README.md

 1. Log in to SambaStudio and get your API authorization key.
 The steps for getting this key are described [here](https://docs.sambanova.ai/sambastudio/latest/cli-setup.html#_acquire_the_api_key).
 2. Select the model you want to use (e.g. CoE containing Meta-Llama-Guard-2-8B) and deploy an endpoint for inference.
 See the [SambaStudio endpoint documentation](https://docs.sambanova.ai/sambastudio/latest/endpoints.html).
-3. In the repo root directory create an env file in  `sn-ai-starter-kit/.env`, and update it with your Sambastudio endpoint variables, Here's an example:
+3. In the repo root directory create an env file in  `sn-ai-starter-kit/.env`, and update it with your Sambastudio endpoint variables ([view your endpoint information](https://docs.sambanova.ai/sambastudio/latest/endpoints.html#_view_endpoint_information)), Here's an example:

     ``` bash
     BASE_URL="https://api-stage.sambanova.net"